stevenharman/stevenharman.net-octopress/source/_posts/2010-04-07-want-to-make-money-make-getting-paid-the-easy-part.markdown

 kiosk.
 Or, here's a novel idea, start accepting plastic!

 Need to renew your vehicle registration?
 Just do it online!
-But be prepared to spend an extra $5 for the *convenience* of, you knowâ€¦ actually giving them the money now rather than sending a check and them having to pay someone to physically handle the thing.
+But be prepared to spend an extra $5 for the *convenience* of, you know… actually giving them the money now rather than sending a check and them having to pay someone to physically handle the thing.